-COFA4019 Special Education S1 or S2 HPW2 C8
+COFA4019 Special Education

 This subject aims to extend student's knowledge and experience of atypical children and especially their problems in the secondary school situation.
 It attempts to develop in students supportive attitudes towards handicapped children.

 Subject content introduces students to the psychology and special educational needs of mildly and moderately mentally handicapped children, of children with learning disabilities, and of children with some categories of physical and emotional handicap.
 Students explore some Special Education teaching methods and materials and the contribution of Art Education in this field.

-Theories and Practices of Art History in Education S1 or S2 HPW4 C8
+Theories and Practices of Art History in Education S1 or S2 HPW3 CP10